-Then, we do the generalized forecast error variance decomposition (GFEVD) procedure to find the contribution of one variable to another variable.
-To measure the GFEVD, the conditional quantile is assumed to be fix throughout the forecast horizon following the research of Ando et al. (2018).
+We then conducted the generalized forecast error variance decomposition (GFEVD) procedure to find the contribution of one variable to another.
+To measure the GFEVD, the conditional quantile is assumed to be fixed throughout the forecast horizon following the research of Ando et al. (2018).
 Based on this assumption, the H-step-ahead GFEVD can be obtained mathematically by: